cscheid/cscheid.net/advice/students.md

 `tcsh`, `zsh`, or whatever you like.
 If you use Windows on a day-to-day basis, I will not be able to help you with your workflow.
-I have been bitten by proprietary software way too many times in the past; even though I run OS X primarily, the stuff I depend on for research is all open source.
+I have been bitten by proprietary software way too many times in the past; even though I run macOS primarily, the stuff I depend on for research is all open source.

 I don't care what programming language you use for your software, but it will make things much smoother if we speak the same ones.
-C++, Python, and Javascript are what I use on a day-to-day basis (in no particular order), but I speak a little Haskell, Scheme, Julia, OCaml, Java, and a handful of others.
+C++, Python, R, and Javascript are what I use on a day-to-day basis (in no particular order), but I speak a little Haskell, Scheme, Julia, OCaml, Java, Rust, and a handful of others.
 It's much more important for you to be very proficient with one language than to write in whatever is the new hotness, but if you're a fan of some particularly cool programming language, tell me about it!